strongloop/strongloop.com2/_posts/2018-07-13-loopback4-model-relations.md

 - modifying the function returned by `hasManyRepositoryFactory` function to only take in value of the PK/FK constraint instead of a key value pair for the PK (`{id: 5}` becomes just `5`}
-- creating a protected function `_createHasManyRepositoryFactor` in `DefaultEntityCrudRepository` which calls `hasManyRepositoryFactory` using the metadata stored by `@hasMany` decorator on the source model definition and returns a constrained version of the target repository
+- creating a protected function `_createHasManyRepositoryFactory` in `DefaultCrudRepository` which calls `hasManyRepositoryFactory` using the metadata stored by `@hasMany` decorator on the source model definition and returns a constrained version of the target repository